MTG/omar-rq/README.md

 > Remember to set the `encodec_weights_path` parameter when using models with EnCodec as input representation.

 ## Relevant pre-trained models

-There are a number of models pre-trained in the context of the BSC project available from the MTG Projects shared folder.
-If you are not familiar to this, refer to the [documentation](https://github.com/MTG/mtg-services/blob/master/MTGDB%2C-shared-project-folders-and-user-storage.md#update-2023-10-new-configuration-for-sambacifs-access-to-mtg-data) to learn how to get access and mount it.

-The config and weights files are located in `/<MTG_PROJECTS_MOUNT_DIR>/BSC/projects-upf97/upf97/logs/mtg-ssl/`

 These are the most relevant models along with their performance metrics (WIP):